nojsja/electron-re/README.md

 /*
-  send data to a renderer/servcie which id is same as the given windowId/webContentsId, same as ipcRenderer.sendTo, recommend to use it when we want to send data from main/service to a renderer window */
+  send data to a renderer/servcie which id is same as the given windowId/webContentsId, same as ipcRenderer.sendTo, recommend to use it when you want to send data from main/service to a renderer window */
 MessageChannel.sendTo('windowId/webContentsId', channel, params);
 /* listen a channel, same as ipcMain.on/ipcRenderer.on */